Skip to main content

 Prostate Stimulation From Within (Penis-Havers)

-For people with a penis, the urethra passes directly through the prostate gland.
+For people with a penis, the urethra passes directly through the prostate gland (prostate anatomy overview, StatPearls/NCBI).
 A sound that reaches this depth creates internal pressure on the prostate, essentially a prostate massage without any anal penetration.

 Urethral Sponge and Pelvic Floor (Vulva-Havers)

-For people with a vulva, the key structures are the urethral sponge (the tissue surrounding the urethra, also called the Skene's glands) and the pelvic floor muscles.
+For people with a vulva, the key structures are the urethral sponge (the tissue surrounding the urethra, also called the Skene's glands, which are homologous to the male prostate) and the pelvic floor muscles.

 The urethral sponge is the tissue that many researchers believe is responsible for G-spot sensation and female ejaculation.
 Sounding stimulates this tissue from inside the urethra, a direction that no other form of play accesses.
 It's like pressing the G-spot from the other side.